Main Players in the Neurochemistry of Emotion

 Dopamine peaks should not occur too often; it is better to vary or level out how much dopamine you experience with an activity over time.
 Variety in intensity and uncertainty keeps you motivated and engaged.

-If dopamine levels are too high, the brain reduces its receptivity to dopamine, and the activities that typically release it function less effectively.
+If dopamine levels are too high, the brain reduces its receptiveness to dopamine, and the activities that typically release it become less effective.
 This starts the spiral of addiction.

 It is better to notice and continue activities over time to balance dopamine release, paying attention to how much dopamine they provide, and adjust your effort accordingly.